MuttiD/bikers-road-trip/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home, gallery and shop pages are from Pexel website
-- The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!